qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 .. _section_ycs_nrf_s1c_vinayjk_03-11-24-2150-29-324:

-How to sync and build with real-time Linux?
+Sync and build with real-time Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``PREEMPT_RT`` patches for the Qualcomm Linux kernel are provided in the